leanderrj/leme/README.md

 # leme.nl - Jekyll + Tailwind Starter Theme

-The codebase for leme.nl, based on Atlantic; a beutiful minimal blog theme for Jekyll.
-It is an excellent Jekyll + Tailwind boilerplate to start from.
+The codebase for leme.nl a minimal showcase made with Jekyll.
+It is a neat Jekyll + Tailwind boilerplate to start from.

 ## Theme features